-I was there in the beginning of October.
-It was one of the very rare cases when I used a help of professionals, particularly Backpackers Travel Agency services to organise my three day trip to that extraordinary place.
+I was there at the beginning of October.
+It was one of the very rare cases when I used the help of professionals, particularly Backpackers Travel Agency services to organise my three-day trip to that extraordinary place.
 They did an excellent job and I definitely recommend this agency to you.
-They didn’t tell me the price of each part of my trip but that included a return flight from Istanbul to Cappadocia, airport transfers, two nights at the hotel, three days of minibus excursion tours and a hot air balloon ride.
-I paid the total of 560 euros which I thought was a good deal.
+They didn’t tell me the price of each part of my trip but that included a return flight from Istanbul to Cappadocia, airport transfers, two nights at the hotel, three days of minibus excursion tours, and a hot air balloon ride.
+I paid a total of 560 euros which I thought was a good deal.
 The cheapest hot air balloon flight bought separately from the Butterfly Balloons website cost 175 euros.

 I stayed in a Cappadocia Palace Hotel cave room in Urgup.
 A Butterfly Balloon's Mercedes Vito bus picked me up from my hotel at 5 a.m. and brought me to their launch site.
 I had an open buffet breakfast there, watching the balloons being prepared.

 At around sunrise, the four Butterfly Balloons began to take off.
 They rose about 300 metres up to let us enjoy the sunrise and extraordinary views over Cappadocia.
 Then the balloons floated at a lower level through the valleys, among fairytale-like chimneys and caves, which gave me more excellent views to take pictures of.